Innovation Program and Spin off-projects

-The DigiWells Innovation Program (DIP) is an industry-financed program that will further develop technologies from SFI DigiWells, a NORCE-led centre for Research-based Innovation.
+The DigiWells Innovation Program (DIP) is an industry-financed program that will further develop technologies from SFI DigiWells.
 The initial focus will be on autonomous drilling and interoperability.

 image